rarksy/MouseMacroCreator/README.md

 # Getting Started
 Head over to the releases page and download the latest interpreter binary.
-Upon extracting and opening, the interpreter will create a new folder titled `Macros`, this is where you will place any macros you create
+Upon extracting and opening, the interpreter will create a new folder titled `Macros`, this is where you will place any macros you create.

+> [!IMPORTANT]
+> Macros must have the file extension '.mmc'

 # Documentation 📖